Altered state of consciousness: Psychosis

 Another pathological cause is psychosis, otherwise known as a psychotic episode.
-In order to comprehend psychosis, it is important to determine what symptoms it implies.
 Psychotic episodes often include delusions, paranoia, derealization, depersonalization, and hallucinations (Revonsuo et al., 2008).
 Studies have not been able to clearly identify when a person is reaching a higher level of risk for a psychotic episode (Schimmelmann, B., Walger, P., & Schultze-Lutter, F., 2013), but the earlier people are treated for psychosis the more likely they are to avoid the devastating consequences which could lead to a psychotic disorder (Schimmelmann, B., Walger, P., & Schultze-Lutter, F., 2013).
 Unfortunately, there are very few studies which have thoroughly investigated psychotic episodes, and the ability to predict this disorder remains unclear.
 (Schimmelmann, B., Walger, P., & Schultze-Lutter, F., 2013).